FAQ

 +

-Yes — for specific routes.
-Stipendium Hungaricum (Hungary) and Erasmus Mundus (multi-country) cover full tuition plus monthly stipend plus housing.
+Yes, for specific routes.
+Stipendium Hungaricum and Erasmus Mundus cover full tuition plus monthly stipend plus housing.
 DAAD and MAEC-AECID approach full funding for selected students.
-Most other scholarships are partial.

 +